-There is mystery and visual surprise at work everywhere, because he doesn't tell you everything.
-He grabs your imagination and makes it get involved in the painting.
+There is mystery and visual surprise at work everywhere, because he doesn't show you every little detail.
+That grabs your imagination and gets it involved in the painting.

-Below is an acrylic and gouache movie poster David Grove did many years ago for "Something Wicked This Way Comes," starring Clint Eastwood, I think.
+Below is the movie poster David Grove did for this movie starring Clint Eastwood.

-If that thought crossed your mind, let me say, I think it's the wrong question to ask.
-The right questions to ask are:
+If that thought crossed your mind, it's the wrong question to ask.
+The right questions are:

-It doesn't matter whether you use acrylic and gouache, oil, watercolor, pastel or stale coffee grounds to paint with.
+It doesn't matter whether you use acrylic and gouache, oil, watercolor, or stale coffee grounds to paint.